tylerdoll/music-generator/program/README.txt

     - christmas
 Or a custom trained model.

-Note that a hdf5 and notes file must exist with the same name to generate a song.
+Note that a hdf5 and notes file must exist in their respective places with the same name to generate a song.

 Based on the tutorial found here: